sdslabs/Rubeus/docs/mainpage.md

 @mainpage

 # Introduction
-Rubeus is a cross-platofrm 2D game engine written in C++17.
+Rubeus is a cross-platform 2D game engine written in C++17.

 It is specifically designed for people who are new to game development.
 Rubeus derives its work flow from a lot of popular game engines which will be clearer if you follow the [Getting Start guide](https://github.com/sdslabs/Rubeus/wiki).